ModiaSim/ModiaBase.jl/docs/src/index.md

 **Non-backwards** compatible changes

-- EquationAndStateInfo.jl and StateSelection.jl moved to Modia (previously: ModiaLang), because the AST generation in these files depends on details of CodeGeneration.jl of Modia/ModiaLang.
+- EquationAndStateInfo.jl and StateSelection.jl moved to Modia (ModiaLang is merged into Modia), because the AST generation in these files depends on details of CodeGeneration.jl of Modia/ModiaLang.

 - TestLinearEquations.jl also moved to Modia/ModiaLang.